Advantech-EdgeSync-Containers/Memryx-NPU-Demo/README.md

 4. (Optional) **USB Camera Access**:
     The application can utilize a connected USB camera for live streaming PPE detection.
 Ensure your camera is plugged in and accessible to the container for real-time video inference.

-## How to build
+## How to Build Docker Image

-1. **Download the Docker Image**
-    Download the Docker image from [this link](https://drive.google.com/file/d/15pgzw-eXDjuaJJjCXAuB7WoZom7jjiPz/view?usp=sharing).

 ### About the Docker Image

 The provided Docker image is designed for seamless deployment and execution of the PPE detection demo on Ubuntu 24.04 host systems.
 The container comes pre-installed with all necessary dependencies, including:

 - **MemryX Runtime SDK 1.2**: Enables efficient interaction with the MemryX MX3 accelerator.
 - **Qt Development Tools**: Includes `qtbase5-dev` and `qt5-qmake` for building and running the graphical user interface.
 - **OpenCV Development Libraries**: `libopencv-dev` for image and video processing tasks.
 - **CMake**: Facilitates building C++ projects within the container.
 - **ONNX Runtime v1.18.1**: Provides high-performance inference for ONNX models.

 This Docker image provides a ready-to-use environment for running the PPE detection application, eliminating the need for manually installing dependencies.

+### Approach 1: Setting Up Docker Images by Downloading a TAR File
+1. **Download the Docker Image**
+    Download the Docker image from [this link](https://drive.google.com/file/d/15pgzw-eXDjuaJJjCXAuB7WoZom7jjiPz/view?usp=sharing).

 2. **Load a prebuilt Docker image**
     Load docker image by using: